The Skyblade Saga!

 Hearts can be stolen too.

-Read on for a preview of the first novella, Skyblade’s Gambit!
-More stories coming in 2017!
+Read on for a preview of the first book, Skyblade’s Gambit!

-Annabel Skyblade peered through her spyglass as she stood at the prow of the Peregrine, scanning the horizon.
-Her eyes were sharper than most, so she could see that the faint outline in the distant northeastern sky was not a cloud or a lone star drake, but another airship.
-She spun and hurried along the deck, heading up the stairs to the helm.
-As she did, she glanced at the mainsail; on it was painted a skull and crossbones and, below that, the head of a falcon.
-She smiled.
+Annabel Skyblade peered through her spyglass as she stood at the prow of the Peregrine, scanning the horizon as the airship cruised through the skies of Aldarre.
+Most people would have assumed that all around her was clear, but her eyes were sharper than most.
+She could see that the faint outline in the distant northeastern sky was not a cloud, or a solitary star drake, but another airship.

-The helm was set thirty feet above the main deck of the airship.
+The Peregrine’s helm was set thirty feet above the main deck of the airship.
 An older man was at the ship’s wheel, studying the sky ahead.
-He had a white beard and a scar across one cheek, and was wearing goggles.
+He had a white beard and a scar across one cheek, and was wearing goggles to protect against the wind.
 “Hardwicke!”
 Annabel said as she reached the top of the stairs.
 “Take us northeast.”

 “Spotted something, Cap’n?”
 Hardwicke said as he spun the wheel, glancing at the large compass set into the railing to his right.